 2562-02 OBJECTIVES

-02.01 To provide guidance on the establishment of a restart panel help coordinate oversight.
+02.01 To provide guidance on the establishment of a restart panel that among other things, helps coordinate oversight.
+The restart panel also addresses other matters related to restart, such as NRC review of requested licensing actions to authorize restart.
+This Inspection Manual Chapter (IMC) discusses the licensing process only as needed to provide context for the inspection and oversight matters within the scope of this IMC and does not establish or modify criteria or processes for the NRC review of requested licensing actions.

-02.02 To provide guidance for developing an objective and documented basis for NRC :
+02.02 To provide guidance for developing an objective and documented basis for an NRC assessment of:

 operability and functionality of structures systems and components (SSCs) at the facility necessary to support resumption of power operations, and